-• O'Neill C.V.I. will not tolerate behaviour by students, staff, parents, or community members which insults, degrades, or stereotypes any race, gender sexuality, sexual orientation, physical condition, ethnic group, or religion.
-Staff and students must report any such behaviour to administration immediately
+O'Neill C.V.I. will not tolerate behaviour by students, staff, parents, or community members which insults, degrades, or stereotypes any race, gender sexuality, sexual orientation, physical condition, ethnic group, or religion.
+Staff and students must report any such behaviour to administration immediately respect.

-- Everyone has the right to be treated with dignity and respect. - A student has the right to make a formal complaint if he/she has been harassed.
-Speak to your teacher, Administrator and/or Student Services.
+A student has the right to make a formal complaint if he/she has been harassed.
+Speak to your . teacher, Administrator and/or Student Services.